 Human trafficking operates on principles of supply and demand.
-It is extremely profitable, generating an estimated \$150 billion in yearly profits (ILO & UNODC).
+Trafficking and forced labor are extremely profitable, generating an estimated \$150 billion in yearly profits (ILO).
 Traffickers make high profits and run low risks thanks to weak legislative policies, loopholes, corruption, and lack of enforcement.
 The incessant demand for commercial sex and cheap labor puts children throughout the world at risk of becoming the "supply."